miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 ### Feature selection

-For feature selection, we have carried out randome forest classifier and correlation matrix:
+For feature selection, we have carried out random forest classifier and correlation matrix:
 1. Random Forests are commonly used for feature selection due to their ability to provide feature importances.
 Here are a few reasons why Random Forests are suitable for this purpose:
    - Randome forest classifier provides feature importance score for easy computable and interpretable references for feature selection.
-   - Also since the accuracy of our model is very high, we are afraid of overfitting, so we choose this one
+   - Also since the accuracy of our model is very high, we are afraid of overfitting, so we chose this one
    - RFC could also captures feature interaction and correlations between features

 2. For correlation matrix, we did this one mostly to have a general and global view of interactions between features, which substantiate our choices from RFC